 That’s awesome.
 It seems like a bit of a tangential route to go from publishing to insurance.
 What was the natural connection between those two or was it just serendipitous?

-Well, it’s funny you asked that because what a completely different business model, right?
+Well, it’s funny you asked that because it’s a completely different business model, right?
 To go from a publishing firm to a 180 degree flip over to insurance.
 Really, in the publishing space, being the proprietor of Massage Magazine, we were just so dialed into the market.
 We found through that relationship, through having that magazine, that there was a very underserved market offering liability insurance directly to health and wellness practitioners.
 Really what fueled it, what we found is that we could really change the way it was all done.
 So back many, many moons ago, if you wanted to buy liability insurance as a massage professional, as a yoga instructor, you’d have to go to a local agent, you’d have to fill out a lengthy paper application.
-He would spend a couple of weeks getting it underwritten, charge you several hundred dollars, and then you’d be covered.
+He or she would spend a couple of weeks getting it underwritten, charge you several hundred dollars, and then you’d be covered.
 Two things:

-Number one, at that time that we were entering the market, a lot of the major franchises in the massage space were starting to require that their therapist carry liability insurance.
+Number one, at the time that we were entering the market, a lot of the major franchises in the massage space were starting to require that their therapist carry liability insurance.
 So we knew that, number one, there was an underserved market and it was growing.
 Number two, it was really our technology that fueled it all.
 So before that lengthy process, as I mentioned, we converted the entire process to something almost like going to Amazon today and buying a widget.
 It takes literally less than three and a half minutes.
 You don’t have to talk to a human.
 You can get covered with millions of dollars worth of coverage.
 It’s all less than $200 for the entire year.

 Of course yoga much like massage, we started to see the trend and started to either have studios that would require their yoga instructors to carry liability insurance or just more yoga instructors became informed over time that, “Hey, this is probably a good idea.
 What we’re doing while training is great and we’re not seeing many hurt people, but there is the risk of it.”
 So really, there’s been somewhat of an evolution over time that more and more and more yoga instructors understand that they need it and they’ve been buying it.
 So that the timing, the technology, and really … and even more importantly, our passion to find partnerships with wonderful companies like PocketSuite, and then finding creative ways where we can amplify each other’s message, all of those things combined really helped to fuel our success and brought us to where we are today.

 It’s interesting, I don’t hear chatter among yoga instructors about insurance.
 The first thing I hear from estheticians is about liability insurance.
 With Massage therapists, I do hear it as well.
-Certainly contractors are onboard with the need for insurance.
-There’s a whole slew of solopreneurs that are super hip to the need for insurance, but it’s not super prevalent among yoga instructors.
+Certainly home services contractors are onboard with the need for insurance.
+There’s a whole slew of solopreneurs that are super hip to the need for insurance, but it’s not prevalent among yoga instructors.
 Are you seeing that as well or are you starting to see some change in that area?

 Interesting, so landlords require it now, too?